TsaiYK/CCDTubeStochasticMPC/README.md

-# CCDTubeStochasticMPC
-CCD using tube-based Stochastic MPC
+# Control Co-Design (CCD) using Tube-based Stochastic MPC
 This repository is under construction and will be available soon!